LIFE1UP/Hiana-the-Discord-bot/readme.txt

-# Discord Chat bot
-it only react with messaging.

-# how to start a bot
+1. how to start a bot?
-Frist, you have to type your discord API key at the source code, then you can run your bot:
+Frist, you have to type your discord API key at 'bot.py', then you can run your bot by typing this: $python bot.py
-$python bot.py

-# how to customize
+2. how to train h!ana as you want?
-You can train your bot with below:
-$python train.py

-Where is TrainData:
-it is '/txbs/textbook.json', so if you want to customize, chage it.
+Just change the content at '/txbs/textbook.json'; then train it with typing this: $python train.py

-If you want add a function:
-open response.py and write the function you want to add.
+3. If you want add your own function: open response.py and write the function you want to add; then chain it with bot.py.

-# library
+Using Library
 pytorch, numpy, nltk, discord, alive_progress